-We spent a lot of time swith black gay filmmakers, like Patrick-Ian Polk, who's considered the Father of black gay cinema, as well as Steven Winter, whose film Jason & Shirley made a lot of noise last year.
-We celebrate that top-notch talent in our community, like Maurice Harris who owns a great flower shop in Silver Lake called Bloom & Plume and does flowers for all the Hollywood rich bitches and Yusef Williams and Derek Prodigy who are Rihanna and FKA Twigs' hairstylist and vogue coach.
+We spent a lot of time with black gay filmmakers, like Patrick-Ian Polk -- who's considered the Father of black gay cinema -- as well as Steven Winter, whose film Jason & Shirley made a lot of noise last year.
+We celebrate that top-notch talent in our community, like Maurice Harris who owns a great flower shop in Silver Lake called Bloom & Plume and does flowers for all the Hollywood rich bitches.
+Yusef Williams and Derek Prodigy who are Rihanna and FKA Twigs' hairstylist and vogue coach.
 So many kick-ass queers.

 #OscarsSoWhite has turned into a huge movement this year.
 Do you think this could be a real turning point for more diversity in film?

-Every guy at our studio when asked this question said "NO!"
-And I think the greater sentiment is "Who cares?"
+Every guy at our studio when asked this question said 'NO!'
+And I think the greater sentiment is 'Who cares?'
 Has the #Blacklivesmatter movement reduced the amount of police violence against black men?
 No. Has black Twitter increased the numbers of black employees employed by the firm?
 No. The Tenth is anti #OscarsSoWhite for so many reasons.
-First, we don't believe in "representational power."
+First, we don't believe in 'representational power.'
 We've got five Fortune 500 CEOs but are 13.6% of the population.
-White people scream, "Well, what do you want us to do?
-Blacks aren't qualified, if they were, then they'd be more present."
-So in Hollywood that's why you have Miss Charlotte Rampling saying dumb shit like "diversity is racist to white people" and "perhaps the black actors did not deserve to make the final list."
-This idea of wanting two or three black actors to be recognised by the Academy each year when there are thousands and thousands of black actors who can't even find work because there are no roles written for them, seems like mis-guided energy.
-All these rich, powerful Blacks tweeting #OscarsSoWhite should shut the fuck up and green light some projects for emerging talent of colour; start some production companies.
+White people scream, 'Well, what do you want us to do?
+Blacks aren't qualified, if they were, then they'd be more present.'
+So in Hollywood that's why you have Miss Charlotte Rampling saying dumb shit like 'diversity is racist to white people' and 'perhaps the black actors did not deserve to make the final list.'
+This idea of wanting two or three black actors to be recognized by the Academy each year when there are thousands and thousands of black actors who can't even find work because there are no roles written for them, seems like misguided energy.
+All these rich, powerful Blacks tweeting #OscarsSoWhite should shut the fuck up and green light some projects for emerging talent of color; start some production companies.